ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Embarking on the journey through the HNG Internship has been a pivotal experience in my career.
 As I strive to provide top-tier tech…</blockquote>

 <h3>2.
+The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Consagoustech`**

+<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
+By utilizing proprietary dynamics…</blockquote>

+<h3>3.
 Top UI/UX Design Trends 2024 - <a href="https://medium.com/@rakshagarambha/top-ui-ux-design-trends-2024-243ab5220f10" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakshagarambha`**

 <blockquote>The Future of UI/UX Design: Top Trends to Watch Out for in 2024</blockquote>

-<h3>3.
+<h3>4.
+UX/UI design trends in 2023 - <a href="https://medium.com/magnetic/ux-ui-design-trends-in-2023-efdc94ea0fb7" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Magnetic Notes`**

+<blockquote>We designers are a curious species — tirelessly seeking and sharing ideas that help develop our craft and the things we make.
+UX design…</blockquote>

+<h3>5.
 The Future of Design: Buckle Up for These UX/UI Trends in 2024! - <a href="https://medium.com/@shailesh.7890/the-future-of-design-buckle-up-for-these-ux-ui-trends-in-2024-a9d5dfef12c5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shailesh Chauhan`**

 <blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>

-<h3>4.
-The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Consagoustech`**

-<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
-By utilizing proprietary dynamics…</blockquote>

-<h3>5.
-7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `UX Planet`**

-<blockquote>Picture the world of UI and UX design as an ever-evolving ecosystem.
-In this ecosystem, new trends emerge at a rapid pace and users’…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-I Spoke to 643 Software Developers: Here are 3 Issues ALL Developers Struggle With and How to… - <a href="https://medium.com/@brianjenney/i-spoke-to-643-software-developers-here-are-3-issues-all-developers-struggle-with-and-how-to-355979e96e69" target="_blank" rel="noopener noreferrer">link</a></h3>
+Map , Reduce , Filter Function in JavaScript - <a href="https://medium.com/@ashishmadeshiya17/map-reduce-filter-function-in-javascript-72c03acfa43b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brian Jenney`**
+✍️ **posted by `Ashish Maddeshiya`**

-<blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
-160 hours of yapping on the phone with many of you…</blockquote>
+<blockquote>In JavaScript, map, reduce, and filter are powerful array methods commonly used for transforming and processing data.
+Here’s an…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2024 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>